kghamilton89/synthetic-data-generators/README.md

 ## Overview

-Synthetic data offers solutions to common challenges in real-world datasets, including privacy constraints, bias correction, and class imbalance.
-This repository brings together tools and templates for generating synthetic data in various formats—structured tables, natural language datasets, and multimodal sources—using advanced open-source and enterprise-ready frameworks.
+Synthetic and mock data offer solutions to common challenges in real-world datasets, including privacy constraints, bias correction, and class imbalance.
+This repository brings together tools and templates for generating synthetic and mock data in various formats: structured tables, natural language datasets, and multimodal sources—using advanced open-source and enterprise-ready frameworks.

 ---